mcyster/jpms/README.md

   - a JPMS module
   - exposes a service factory
 - check
-  - get the ServiceFactory using java.util.SerivceLoad
+  - get the ServiceFactory using java.util.SerivceLoader
-  - creates the service using the factory
+  - creates the service using the loaded factory
   - invokes a method on the service to show its properly initialized

 # Development